hypertrack/quickstart-ios/README.md

 [HyperTrack](https://www.hypertrack.com) lets you add live location tracking to your mobile app.
 This repo contains an example client app that has everything you need to get started in minutes.

 First, you need Publishable Key so that we can identify your devices.
 You can get it [here]().
-Then you can [start with this Quickstart app](#starting-with-quickstart-app), that is ready to go or you can [integrate the SDK](#integrating-the-SDK-in-your-app) in your app.
+Then you can [start with this Quickstart app](#starting-with-quickstart-app) that is ready to go or you can [integrate the SDK](#integrating-the-SDK-in-your-app) in your app.

 ## Starting with Quickstart app